 A preliminary analysis completed by the Boston Housing Innovation Lab of construction budgets and timelines for mid-sized housing development projects in Boston, New York City, and Los Angeles concluded that modular construction has the potential to reduce construction timelines by 20-30%, since modules can be manufactured while foundations, masonry, and slab work happens simultaneously on-site.
-Shorter timelines translate to reduced carrying costs of construction financing.
+Timeline reductions continue to grow as local manufacturers and other players progress along the learning curve.
+Shorter timelines, in turn, translate to reduced carrying costs of construction financing.

 Offsite construction methods also yield considerable reductions in construction waste.
 Fabricating modules in a controlled factory setting enables manufacturers to pass unused materials from one project to the next without the risk of physical degradation or added transportation costs.
 Because modular units are not exposed to the elements during construction, they also tend to be more durable than materials stored and assembled on an exposed project site.
 Offsite construction techniques are similarly efficient at the point of demolition.
-When a modular building needs to be moved or demolished, volumetric units can be disassembled and even reused on a different project site, potentially extending the lifespan of a building.29
+When a modular building needs to be moved or demolished, volumetric units can be disassembled and even reused on a different project site, potentially extending the lifespan of a building.3

 Barrier #2: Lack of Local Manufacturing Facilities.
-Siting a new facility within Greater Boston will decrease transportation and logistics costs.
+Siting a new facility within Greater Boston will decrease transportation and logistics costs, leading to lower housing costs.

 Transportation and logistical challenges increase as the distance between the manufacturing facility and module-placement site increase.
 Given the limited number of manufacturing facilities in Massachusetts, most modules that end up in Greater Boston are trucked across state lines.
 This presents challenges, as states enact unique requirements for trucking operations, meaning that rules for lead times and costs, allowable times of day for transport, escort car rules, etc. may differ.
-State requirements on dimensions, weight, and carrier connections of offsite construction product freight that can also impact the design and associated cost of offsite construction for housing.30 Locating a facility in Massachusetts minimizes costs and coordination needs for transportation and logistics, leading to lower housing costs overall.
+State requirements on dimensions, weight, and carrier connections of offsite construction product freight that can also impact the design and associated cost of offsite construction for housing, sometimes even eroding the method's financial benefits over traditional construction techniques.
+Locating a facility in Massachusetts minimizes costs and coordination needs for transportation and logistics, leading to lower housing costs overall.